-Figure 8 shows a scatter plot of both conviction and incarceration fixed effects.
-Key for the identification of treatment effects is the variation in incarceration stringency conditional on a level of conviction stringency.
+Recall from the previous section that, key for the identification of treatment effects is the variation in incarceration stringency conditional on a level of conviction stringency.
+Figure 7 shows a scatter plot of both conviction and incarceration fixed effects.
 From the graph we can see there is substantial variation along the incarceration axis for each conviction rate.

-For the instrument to be valid, the judge's fixed effects must be orthogonal to the defendant's characteristics.
-I test this in the anonymized data from the Attorney General's office, in which the universe of cases the judge hears is available.
+For the instrument to be valid, the judges fixed effects must be orthogonal to the defendant's characteristics.
+I test this in the anonymized data from the Attorney General's Office, where the universe of cases that the judge hears is available.
 Table 4 checks the balance across defendants for my judge-stringency measures for conviction and incarceration.
 Across gender, age, and type of crime, which are the only variables available in these data, I find no individual or joint statistical significance.
-In addition, the identification result is supported on the observation that once P_c is fixed, the pool of convicted defendants is balanced across judges.
+In addition, the identification result is supported by the observation that once P_c is fixed, the pool of convicted defendants is balanced across judges.
 I test whether covariates are associated with incarceration stringency for the convicted sample, once I split the sample by conviction group (low, medium or high), or control for the conviction level with a polynomial of P_c .
 In Table 5, I test individual and joint significance of variables associated with education, income and occupation status, and I find no evidence of a relationship with judge stringency.

 To interpret the results of the IV as the causal effect of incarceration, judge stringency must only affect child's outcomes through incarceration.
-In this literature, it has been discussed that this may not be the case if the judge fixed effects on incarceration captures other dimensions of trial decisions such as fines, or guilt.
-In my setup, I believe it is less of a concern, first because in the case of Colombia fines are and rare and only associated with large property crimes, and second because I model the conviction decision directly.
+This may not be the case if the judge fixed effects capture other dimensions of trial decisions, such as fines or guilt (Mueller-Smith, 2017).
+In my setting, this is less of a concern, first, because in the case of Colombia, fines are rare and only associated with large property crimes; and second, because I model the conviction decision directly.

-Finally, an additional assumption is that conviction or incarceration decisions made by a lenient judge would also have been made by a stricter judge; this is called the monotonicity assumption.
+Finally, the instrument has to satisfy the monotonicity assumption: conviction or incarceration decisions made by a lenient judge would also have been made by a stricter judge; this is called the monotonicity assumption.
 One testable implication is that first-stage estimates should be non negative for all sub samples.
 That is, if a judge is lenient, he or she is going to be lenient for both women and for men, and for both violent crimes and non-violent crimes.
-To test this assumption I construct judge fixed effects for one group in the population, for example men, and use this fixed effect in a first stage regression to predict individual conviction and incarceration for women.
-I do this for gender, type of crime and age groups.
-Table C1 in the appendix shows this first stage tests, I find positive first stage estimates across all slices of the data, which supports the monotonicity assumption.
+To test this assumption, I construct the judge fixed effects for just one group in the population, for example, for men, and use this fixed effect in a first-stage regression to predict individual conviction and incarceration for women.
+I do this for gender, type of crime, and age group.
+Table C1 in the Appendix shows these first stage tests, where I find positive first stage estimates across all slices of the data, which supports the monotonicity assumption.